brownman/do_for_others_first_old/README.md

-- how to stop being a complete IDIOT: A guide from a caring heart
-- 3 steps machanism - bring life to a thought

--
-RATIONAL:
+DO FOR OTHERS FIRST
+==
+I think that above all motivations gathers during the years - this sentance rule them all.
+Nothing makes you feel better than if you decide doing something for someone else's good being. so let's do it together for the benefits of all of us :)

+MOTIVATION:
 =
+- how to stop being a complete IDIOT: A guide from a caring heart:
+- 3 steps machanism - A method for bringing life to a thought

+THE PROBLEM:
+=
 - you have many ideas
 - you keep bumping into interesting concepts
 - but -
 - soon you loose them !
-- you keep on failing with document your idea
+- you keep on failing of trying to document your idea
-- you keep on saving new favorite in your browser,
+- you keep on saving new browser's favorites in an un
 - and everything gets lost
 - your ideas fades away
 - your enthusiasm is soon forgotten
-- you have a silly or a smart question and you forgive yourself on letting it go.
+- you have a silly or a smart question and you forgive yourself and let it fly away

-SOLUTION:
+PROVIDED SOLUTION:
 =
 - save your thoughts - damn it!
 - treat your new question as a baby